del-skillsunion/ce6-git-1/README.md

 $ git pull -> only after cloning. everytime if there is some changes on remote repo, then git pull will works.

-This is my edit by Benjamin
+This is my edit by Benjamin, this is a non conflict.

 ```